-In 1864 the War came to Georgia with Federal troops, marching from their base in Chattanooga, Tennessee, eventually capturing Atlanta and then marching to Savannah, leaving a path of destruction.
+In 1864, the War came to Georgia with Federal troops, marching from their base in Chattanooga, Tennessee, eventually capturing Atlanta and then marching to Savannah, leaving a path of destruction.
 Many historians consider the loss of Atlanta the final death knell of the Confederacy.

 Numerous historical sites associated with the 1864 Atlanta campaign were lost to development over the last 155 years; however, many were intact and need preservation.
 With this in mind, the Georgia Civil War Commission was formed by the General Assembly in 1993 to coordinate the planning, preservation, and promotion of structures, battlefields, and other sites associated with the Civil War that are not already managed by the state or federal government.
-The Commission consists of fifteen volunteers appointed by the Governor, Lieutenant Governor, and Speaker of the Georgia House of Representatives.
+The Commission comprises fifteen volunteers appointed by the Governor, Lieutenant Governor, and Speaker of the Georgia House of Representatives.

 An early victory for the Georgia Civil War Commission was the battlefield at Griswoldville in middle Georgia, located in Jones and Twiggs Counties.
 The Commission acquired 17 acres at the site of the only infantry engagement before Union General William T. Sherman arrived in Savannah during the March to the Sea, which is now a state historic site.

 In 2001, the Commission began negotiations with the landowner, Cascade Properties, to save the property.
-With philanthropic help from the Arthur Blank Family Foundation, the Georgia Greenspace Program, the City of Atlanta Greenway Acquisition Project, and the Quality of Life Improvements Bond Project, the Georgia Civil War Commission facilitated the purchase of the land for the City of Atlanta for $2.65 million.
-Plans for the site, a heavily-wooded parcel surrounded by a residential area, include trails and interpretive signs.
+With philanthropic help from the Arthur Blank Family Foundation, the Georgia Greenspace Program, the City of Atlanta Greenway Acquisition Project, and the Quality-of-Life Improvements Bond Project, the Georgia Civil War Commission facilitated the purchase of the land for the City of Atlanta for $2.65 million.
+Plans for the site, a heavily wooded parcel surrounded by a residential area, include trails and interpretive signs.

 In 2010, the Georgia Civil War Commission co-published a revised edition of Crossroads of Conflict, a detailed guidebook to the state’s Civil War sites, with the University of Georgia Press, the Georgia Department of Economic Development, and the Georgia Humanities Council.
 During the Sesquicentennial, the Commission published a booklet entitled Georgia’s Confederate Counties, telling the history of counties whose namesake played a role in the War Between the States.
 Creating a poster of the “Great Locomotive Chase” was one of the ways the Commission assisted teachers in bringing history to the classroom during the Sesquicentennial.
 Reprinting the Centennial maps of the Battle of Atlanta and Georgia was another project during the Commission undertook.